 Compared to old fashioned fabric finishes, iron-on film is easy.
 However, there are some important techniques to be mastered if you want to achieve the best results.
 The best way to learn is by doing.
-Some people spend tons of money on college tuition to learn things of dubious value.
 Even if you tear your first attempt off and do it over, it’s not really a waste.
 You’ll have to spend some money, but my goal is to help you at least get a discount on your tuition to the school of hard knocks.

-Now that you have that settled, here are the three rules of applying iron-on film.
+Now that you have that settled, here are the three rules of what order to apply pieces of iron-on film.

 - Cover the bottom first, then the sides, and finally the top.

 - Cover the rear first and the front last.